dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/privacy.md

 ## 8. International Data Transfers

-TwiliTransit operates globally.
+SIGNAL Transport Assist operates globally.
 Your information may be transferred to and processed in countries other than your residence.
 We ensure appropriate safeguards are in place for international transfers.

 ## 9. Children's Privacy